-When a tree has outgrown its space in the garden, it will need to be reduced in size.
-It is better to do this sooner, rather than later, as the longer it is left, the harder it is to prune and less likely to recover.
+When a tree has outgrown its space in the garden it will need to be reduced in size.
+It is better to do this sooner rather than later as the longer it is left, the harder it is to prune and less likely it is to recover.

 Trees also might need to be pruned and therefore reduced in size if they have dead, diseased, or have crossing or torn branches which can lead to infection.

-It is usually best to try and keep tree (and shrub) growth under control with regular pruning, but this is not always practical, especially if you inherit overgrown trees and shrubs in a new garden.
+It is usually best to try and keep tree (and shrub) growth under control with regular pruning however this is not always practical, especially if you inherit overgrown trees and shrubs in a new garden.

 When to reduce trees

 Many trees are best pruned in late summer when healing is most rapid: Magnolias and Walnuts for example.
 Prunus (Cherry) trees are best pruned in mid-summer or winter to reduce the risk of Silver Leaf disease.

 For most other deciduous trees winter pruning is the correct time when the trees are in their dormant stage and is best accomplished before March as later pruning can result in bleeding.

 How to reduce tree size